nicklockwood/ShapeScript/docs/mac/glossary.md

 Function             | A named, parameterized block that returns a value Geometry             | A collective term for 2D or 3D shapes produced using ShapeScript Group                | A group of paths or meshes.
-May also contain nested groups Material             | A color or texture
+May also contain nested groups Half-turn            | The unit used to specify angles or rotations in ShapeScript Material             | A color or texture
 Mesh                 | A 3D shape made of polygons Member               | A single component of a compound value like a vector or tuple